 Requests for extension of a deadline must be made in advance of the deadline to be extended.
-Absent unforeseeable emergencies, requests for adjournment of a court conference or other proceeding must be made at least four days in advance of the proceeding to be adjourned, and must include at least two proposed dates, on which all counsel are available, for the adjourned proceeding.
+Absent unforeseeable emergencies, requests for adjournment of a court conference or other court proceeding must be made at least four days in advance of the proceeding to be adjourned, and must include at least two proposed dates, on which all counsel are available, for the adjourned proceeding.

 b.
 Discovery Motions.
-No discovery dispute will be heard unless the moving party (including a non-party seeking relief from a subpoena) has first conferred in good faith and in "real time" (e.g., in person or by telephone) with the adverse party or parties, in an attempt to resolve the dispute.
+No discovery dispute will be heard unless the moving party (including a non-party seeking relief from a subpoena) has first conferred in good faith with the adverse party or parties, in person or by telephone, in an attempt to resolve the dispute.
 An exchange of letters or email alone does not satisfy this requirement.
 Counsel must respond promptly and in good faith to a request from another party to meet and confer in accordance with this paragraph.

-If the parties have met and conferred but cannot resolve their dispute, the moving party must request a discovery conference with the Court, by letter-motion, as required by Local Civ.
-R. 37.2.
-The letter-motion must succinctly set forth the basis of the dispute and the relief sought, certify that the required good faith conference took place, and state: (1) the date, time, and duration of the parties' conference; (2) the names of the counsel who participated; and (3) the position of any relevant adverse party as to each contested issue.
+If the parties have met and conferred but cannot resolve their dispute, the moving party must request a discovery conference with the Court, by letter-motion, as required by Local Civil Rule 37.2.
+The letter-motion must succinctly set forth the basis of the dispute and the relief sought, certify that the required in-person or telephonic conference took place in accordance with this paragraph, and state: (1) the date, time, and duration of the parties' conference; (2) the names of the counsel who participated; and (3) the position of any relevant adverse party as to each contested issue.
 None of these requirements may be satisfied by attaching copies of correspondence between counsel.
-In addition, the letter-motion must set forth verbatim each discovery request and response in contention in accordance with Local Civ.
-R. 37.1 and 5.1.
+In addition, the letter-motion must quote or set forth verbatim each discovery request and response in contention in accordance with Local Civil Rules 37.1 and 5.1.
 This requirement may be satisfied by attaching the relevant request(s) and response(s) to the letter-motion.
-Please do not submit an entire set of discovery requests and responses if only a few are in dispute.

-c.
 Summary Judgment Motions.
 Strict compliance with Fed.
 R. Civ.
-P. 56(c) and Local Rule 56.1 is required.
-The moving party must provide all other parties with an electronic copy, in Microsoft Word format, of the moving party's Statement of Material Facts pursuant to Local Civ.
-R. 56.1.
+P. 56(c) and c.
+Local Rule 56.1 is required.
+The moving party must provide all other parties with an electronic copy, in Microsoft Word format, of the moving party's Statement of Material Facts pursuant to Local Civil Rule 56.1.
 The opposing party must reproduce each paragraph of the moving party's Statement of Material Facts, with the opposing party's response directly beneath.
-As required by Local Civ.
-R. 56.1(d), each statement of undisputed material fact and response thereto shall be followed by a citation to the specific evidentiary material that supports the statement or response, e.g., "Bennett Deposition Tr.
-3:15-4:20," or "Salim Interrog.
+As required by Local Civil Rule 56.1(d), each statement of undisputed material fact and response thereto shall be followed by a citation to the specific evidentiary material that supports the statement or response, e.g., "Smith Deposition Tr.
+3:15-4:20," or "Jones Interrog.
 Resp.
 No. 18."
 General references to a "transcript," "interrogatory responses," or the like are inadequate.
-Similarly, the parties must append to their motion papers the specific evidentiary material upon which they rely and no more.
-If a party wishes to submit a complete deposition transcript, that party must (i) highlight the portions cited in their Statement of Material Facts or response, and (ii) tab the relevant pages in the courtesy copies submitted pursuant to § 2(g) below.
+Similarly, the parties are to append to their motion papers the specific evidentiary material upon which they rely and no more.
+If a party wishes to submit entire deposition transcripts, that party must (i) highlight the portions cited in their Statement of Material Facts or response, and (ii) tab the relevant pages in the courtesy copies submitted pursuant to § 2(g) below.